17 eCommerce Online Selling Mistakes That Scare Away Buyers In Seconds!

 Here’s an interesting statistic.
 Almost 90% of buyers will completely stop purchasing from you if they ever receive poor service.
 This is why I strongly suggest that you read my list thoroughly.
 You can then ultimately prevent this from ever happening.

-Making any kind of online selling mistake in the world of eCommerce can really stick a dagger in your business for a lengthy period.
+Making any kind of online selling mistake in the world of eCommerce, eBay or anywhere else can really stick a dagger in your business for a lengthy period.

 It can reduce sales exponentially and force buyers to flee for the hills like the elusive Bigfoot with no hope of return.
 This is because there are plenty of other options (sellers) that can get the things right that you’re getting terribly wrong.